juananmora/playwright-examples/README.md

-# 🎭 Playwright Examples Jon
+# 🎭 Playwright Examples Jonas

 This repo is used to demonstrate various testing scenarios with [Playwright](https://playwright.dev/) 🎭 with Node.js.